-- Lack of regular rejoicing
+- Lack of rejoicing

-First and foremost, rejoicing regularly is a choice.
+First and foremost, rejoicing is a choice.

-I admit my own lack of rejoicing comes down to not feeling like rejoicing.
+I admit my own lack of joy comes down to not feeling like rejoicing.
 But as Matthew Henry reminds us: “It is our duty and privilege to rejoice in God, and to rejoice in him always; at all times, in all conditions; even when we suffer for him or are afflicted by him.”

 How you rejoice is your decision.

 Rejoicing is an expression of joy in the Lord; you can sing, shout, dance, play music, draw, paint, write, etc. Try out different forms of rejoicing and get creative.

 The Bible is our ultimate resource for rejoicing.